 Finally, our findings offer guidance on the practical possibility of using ICT platforms to promote democracy-enhancing activities such as election monitoring.
 The strength of our crowd-sourced approach lies in its very broad geographic reach and low marginal costs of acquiring additional users.
 The weakness is the difficulty of retaining users via this indirect type of interaction, and consequently issues with data quality as well as with guaranteeing the presence of a citizen reporter in any specific place.
-However, our results show that extrinsic incentives are not only strongly effective at driving participation, but actually enhance data quality as well.
-This suggests that strategically targeted incentives to users in specific locations, over the top of a pre-existing ICT platform of this type, may on the margin be a very cost-effective way to generate reporting on political behavior.
+However, our results show that extrinsic incentives are not only strongly effective at driving participation, but actually enhance data quality as well (potentially, such incentives should be based on submitting usable data to allow them to drive quality more directly).
+This suggests that strategically targeted incentives to users in specific locations, on top of a pre-existing ICT platform of this type, may on the margin be a very cost-effective way to generate reporting on political behavior.
 While recent years have given social media a bad name in generating political misinformation, this study illustrates the ways in which careful curation of information feedback pathways can allow ICT to engender new forms of mass-scale political participation and provide an effective check on malfeasance in the electoral process without becoming a conduit for misinformation.